Lumbar Spinal Fusion

 How do I prepare for surgery?

-Your healthcare provider will tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
-Your healthcare provider may recommend that you donate blood before your surgery.
+Your surgeon may tell you not to eat or drink anything after midnight on the day of your surgery.
+Your surgeon will tell you what medicines to take or not take on the day of your surgery.
+Your surgeon may recommend that you donate blood before your surgery.
 It will be saved and given to you if you bleed too much during surgery.

 What will happen during surgery?

 - Your surgeon may take a small piece of bone from your hip to use as a bone graft.
-Instead, he may use an artificial implant as the graft.
-He will insert the graft or implant between the vertebrae to be joined together.
-He may use screws or bands to hold the bones and graft in place.
-He will close the incision with stitches and cover it with bandages.
+Instead, your surgeon may use an artificial implant as the graft.
+Your surgeon will insert the graft or implant between the vertebrae to be joined together.
+Your surgeon may use screws or bands to hold the bones and graft in place.
+Your surgeon will close the incision with stitches and cover it with bandages.

 What are the risks of lumbar spinal fusion?